 ACT Scoring and Superscoring

-If a college superscores, it will take your highest Math, Science, Reading, and English scores that you achieved on any of the dates you took the test.
+If a college superscores the ACT, it will take your highest Math, Science, Reading, and English scores that you achieved on any of the dates you took the test.
 Then, it will average these together for a new composite so that you'll end up with your highest possible composite score.

 As long as you don't overdo it, taking the ACT more than once can strongly work in your favor if you're applying to schools that superscore.
 Now that you know how ACT superscoring works, let’s look at the colleges that superscore.

 Complete List of Schools That Superscore the ACT

 For this section, we’ve compiled a complete list of all schools that superscore ACT tests.
 In addition, we've included each school's official standardized testing policy and the link to its admissions page.
 This is the most comprehensive guide to ACT-superscoring colleges available online.
 Since policies can change, definitely contact your school(s) if you have any questions or want to double-check their scoring policies.

 If a school's policy states, "Contact school for information," this means the policy isn't available on the school's website (though multiple sources have confirmed that this school does superscore the ACT).
 If you're interested in applying to this type of school, contact it directly.

 |School||Official ACT Superscoring Policy||Website|